xemle/angular-xml2js/README.md

 # Angular filter to convert text to XML to JSON

-This module provides `textToXml` and `xmlToJson` filter for Angular.
+This module provides `text2xml` and `xml2js` filters for Angular.
 It uses the browser's DOMParser (or XMLDOM ActiveX component in case of IE).
 There is no dependency like X2JS.